djinnome/mentos/README.md

 # mentos
 Maximum Entropy production Of the Stoichiometric matrix

 To install, first you need my forked version of pyOpt:

 	pip install git+https://github.com/djinnome/pyopt.git

-For this to successfully install, you may need a fortran compiler.
+For this to successfully install, you will need to be in a Python2 environment.
+You may also need a fortran compiler.

 If you are on a Mac, you can accomplish this with: